mongodb/mongo-java-driver/docs/reference/content/upgrading.md

 ## Upgrading from the 3.12 Java driver

-The 4.0 release is a major release as per the definition of semantic versioning included in [semver.org].
+The 4.0 release is a major release as per the definition of [semantic versioning](https://semver.org).
 As such, users that upgrade to this release should expect breaking changes.
 That said, we have attempted to ensure that the upgrade process is as seamless as possible.
 Breaking changes are as follows: